Charles River Railroad: Current day

 Today, much of the former Charles River Railroad has survived despite the abandonment of much of the rest of the former New York and New England Railroad lines.
 The section sold to the Boston and Albany Railroad in 1883 is currently a part of the D branch of the MBTA's Green Line.
 A short section of the original track after Cook Junction has been abandoned, a portion of which was converted into the Upper Falls Greenway, but soon picks up as a part of the MBTA's Needham Line as far as Needham Junction.
 At Needham Junction, the MBTA Needham Line continues along the 1906 cutoff and back into Boston.
-The other branch from Needham Junction, which was a part of the original Charles River Railroad, is still owned by the Commonwealth of Massachusetts it was closed 1967 to passenger service (was called the Millis Branch).
+The other branch from Needham Junction, which was a part of the original Charles River Railroad, is still owned by the Commonwealth of Massachusetts; known as the Millis Branch, it was closed in 1967 to passenger service.
 Freight service along this portion of the line is contracted out to the Massachusetts Coastal Railroad.
 The line now only runs as far as Millis, however, with the remainder of the tracks through Medway, Bellingham, and Woonsocket abandoned.